For Safe Group Travel Post Covid Click Here

 Day 6 : Depart from Gangotri and reach Dehradun around 5 PM.

-Gather at Dehradun ISBT or Railway Station.
+For Gaumukh Tapovan Trek gather at Dehradun ISBT or Railway Station by 6 am.
 Our trek leader will meet you there and then you will start your drive to one of the Chota Char Dhams in Uttarakhand, Gangotri.
 The temple is around 304 km far from Dehradun and it will take at least 10-11 hours to reach.

 Gangotri Temple is one of the most famous temples in Uttarakhand and is dedicated to river Ganges.
 The temple is situated along the Ganges River.
 Apart from being a renowned pilgrimage destination, the place is also known between trekkers as it is the starting point of several treks including Gaumukh Tapovan, Kedartal, Auden's Col, Kalindi Khal, Rudragaira, Vasu ki Tal, etc.

-After having breakfast, we will start our trek towards Chirbasa.
+On our 2nd Day of Gumukh Tapovan Trek, after having breakfast, we will start our trek towards Chirbasa.
 Today’s trek will be around 7-8 km long and it will take around 5 hours to reach the campsite.
-The walk will be through the pine forest along the gushing Bhagirathi River.
+The trek will be through the pine forest along the gushing Bhagirathi River.
 The trail is scenic as it offers majestic views of Sudarshan Parbat (21,345 feet).
 We will also cross a few waterfalls and streams from which we can refill our water bottles.
-The complete trek will be in the Gangotri National Park.
+The complete Gaumukh trek will be in the Gangotri National Park.

 Reach the campsite by afternoon and enjoy the scenic views.
 The campsite will be near the Bhagirathi river and in between the pine forest.
 The site also offers the magnificent views of Bhagirathi sister peaks including Bhagirathi I, II and III (6856 m, 6512 m, and 6454 m respectively) along with Bhrigu Parbat and Manda Peak.